-This experience could be the loss of a loved one, overcoming addiction, or moving past traumatic events.
+This experience could be the loss of a loved one, overcoming a bad habit, or moving on.

 Paired with the sugar skull, this owl tattoo could be a reminder to celebrate where you are right now, and what going through difficult experiences has taught you.

-An owl and sugar skull tattoo may also be a suitable homage to a deceased relative who was very wise.
+An owl and sugar skull tattoo may also be a suitable homage to a lost relative who was very wise.

 Flower Sugar Skull Tattoos

-Flowers are incredibly significant in Mexican culture, especially when it comes to rituals of the dead.
+Flowers are incredibly significant in Mexican culture, especially when it comes to rituals of the lost ones.

 Flower tattoos symbolize life and beauty, so it’s common to see people decorate sugar skulls with the symbols of the life and beauty of the people whose souls are represented by the skulls.

-Some will also feature cempasúchil flowers (also known as Mexican marigolds) which are the living symbol of death.
+Some will also feature cempasúchil flowers (also known as Mexican marigolds) which are the living symbol of the final exit.

 Sugar Skull Tattoos with Roses

 In Mexico, where sugar skulls originated, red roses are a popular symbol.